-If your CA Service Catalog implementation uses CA Process Automation for approving and fulfilling requests, CA Service Catalog administrators can optionally create policies.
+CA Service Catalog administrators can optionally create policies.
 Policies define conditions for automatically designating specific users as the assignees for a task during the request lifecycle.
 The most common use is to define conditions for automatically assigning specific approvers for services and service options in a request pending action.

-This ability provides flexibility to assign tasks (such as approval or rejection of requests pending action) to users other than the managers of the requestor.
+Policies provide the flexibility to assign tasks (such as approval or rejection of requests pending action) to users other than the managers of the requestor.
 However, you can optionally include these managers in your list of assignees.